Peanut Butter Raisin Bars (raw, vegan, gluten-free)

 - Place in freezer for a minimum of 1 hour.
 This will help you when comes to cutting it into bars.

 - Remove from the freezer and cut into desired shapes and sizes.
-Place on the mesh dehydrator sheets that come with your machine and dry at 105 degrees for 16-24 hrs.
+Place on the mesh dehydrator sheets that come with your machine and dry at 145 degrees (F) for 1 hour, then reduce to 115 degrees (F) for 16-24 hrs.

 How to make your own raw peanut butter: